 - Click on a cloud icon in the upper-right corner.

-- Select the PC photos you would like to upload and click on “Open”.
+- Select the PC photos you want to upload and click Open.
 In a couple of seconds, selected photos will be uploaded to the server.

-This is how to upload files to iCloud from PC using iCloud.com.
+This is how to upload files to iCloud from a PC using iCloud.com.

 Conclusion